ftick/smash-upset-distance__backend/README.md

 ### Data Setup

-To initiate the data, download the last DB export for ultimate on [the player database Github repo](https://github.com/smashdata/ThePlayerDatabase).
+To initiate the data, download the last DB export for Melee on [the player database Github repo](https://github.com/smashdata/ThePlayerDatabase).
 Then simply run `python manage.py update_data path/to/the/db/file.db`.
 It could take a while depending on your local specs (like an hour), but there is some clear logging so you should be able to check it's progressing correctly.

 If you need to update only some objects for dev purposes, you can : `python manage.py update_data file.db -o tournaments`.